seanwevans/flags-of-the-world/README.md

-# Flags of the World — A CSS Collection
+# Flags of the World

-Welcome to Flags of the World, a showcase of national flags rendered with just CSS.
+A showcase of national flags rendered with pure CSS.
-The goal is to collect correct, scalable, and self-contained stylesheets for each polity that can be used simply with a single div (i.e. `<div id="usa" />`).
+We aim to collect correct, scalable, and self-contained stylesheets for each polity that can be used as a single self-contained div (i.e. `<div id="usa" />`).

 A [gallery of the completed flags](https://seanwevans.github.io/flags-of-the-world/)